fontra/fontra-docs/_how-tos/installation/building-fontra-from-source.md

   </ol>
 </nav>

-Please go to the [Fontra Github repository](https://github.com/fontra/fontra) and follow the instructions written in the readme file.
+To build Fontra Pak from the sources, please follow the instructions on the [Fontra Pak GitHub repository](https://github.com/fontra/fontra).